 - Toss the kale leaves in the large bowl with 1 tablespoon of olive oil and a pinch of salt.
 Put kale onto a roasting pan and cook in the center of the oven for 15-20 minutes until tender and crisp on the edges.

 - At this point, you can store all the roasted veggies and the squash halves in air tight containers in the fridge for a day.
 Bring to room temperature before continuing.

-- Assembling the dish Preheat oven to 350ºF.
+- Assemble the dish Preheat oven to 350ºF.
 Place squash haves skin side down on a roasting pan.
-Drizzle ½ teaspoon pomegranate molasses over the inside of each squash half.
+Drizzle 1/2 teaspoon pomegranate molasses over the inside of each squash half.
 Sprinkle with salt and pepper to taste.
 Toss all the vegetables gently in a large bowl with 3 tablespoons of pomegranate molasses and salt and pepper, to taste.
 Mound the roasted vegetables inside each half, allowing the extra veggies to fall onto the tray.
 Heat for 15-25 minutes, until warmed through.
 Serve squash with extra veggies mounded on top.
 Enjoy!